 Xanax (Alprazolam) Addiction Treatment for Veterans

-Xanax (alprazolam) is a prescription benzodiazepine medication used for the short-term treatment of anxiety disorders and panic disorders.1,2 Benzodiazepine medications are central nervous system (CNS) depressants, meaning that they help calm an otherwise over-excited nervous system and make people feel calm, relaxed, or sleepy.1,2
+Xanax (alprazolam) is a prescription medication classified as a benzodiazepine.
+It is primarily used for the short-term treatment of anxiety disorders and panic disorders.
+Benzodiazepines, such as Xanax, are central nervous system (CNS) depressants, which means they help to calm an overactive nervous system, resulting in feelings of calmness, relaxation, or drowsiness.

-Military Veterans are at high risk for longer-term benzodiazepine use and associated health consequences.4 Benzodiazepine use carries a larger risk for Veterans who are co-prescribed opioids, elderly, and those with PTSD, dementia, and chronic respiratory disease.
-In these populations the risks of harm from a benzodiazepine may outweigh the benefits.3
+Military veterans are particularly at risk for long-term benzodiazepine use and its associated health consequences.
+The risks are even greater for veterans who are also prescribed opioids, as well as for older adults and individuals with conditions such as PTSD, dementia, and chronic respiratory diseases.
+In these populations, the potential harms of benzodiazepine use may outweigh the benefits.

 What Is Xanax and What Is it Used For?